Britain's Geoghegan Hart crashes out of Giro

 The crash happened on a slippery descent, with several riders ending up on the ground.

-At the time of the crash on Wednesday Geoghegan Hart, who won the Giro d'Italia in 2020, was five seconds behind compatriot Thomas in the overall standings with about 70km left in the day's race.
+Geoghegan Hart, who won the Giro d'Italia in 2020, was five seconds behind compatriot Thomas in the overall standings with about 70km left in the day's race, and Roglic in second.

-Thomas and Roglic's races were both impacted but both resumed in what has been a tour greatly affected by the weather.
+Thomas and Roglic's races were both impacted but both re-joined the peloton in what has been a weather-affected tour so far.

+It was a frantic finish to what is the longest stage in the race, with UAE Team Emirates rider Pascal Ackermann coming out on top just ahead of Bahrain Victorious' Jonathan Milan in second and Astana Qazaqstan's Mark Cavendish in third.

 The day began with a further four withdrawals from Soudal Quick-Step's squad due to Covid, following previous leader Remco Evenepoel being forced out after testing positive on Sunday.